daudix/daudix.one/content/about/index.md

 I'm from the Siberian part of Russia, but currently live in ▒▓░▒▓░.

-I love photography, design, open source and retro-futurism, my favorite games are «Portal» series, «Untitled Goose» and «The Stanley Parable».
+I love photography, design, open source and retro and vintage stuff, as well as retro-futurism, my favorite games are «Portal» series, «Untitled Goose» and «The Stanley Parable».

 Design is a bit more than just thing I like, it's my hobby that I learn more about every day.

 I also have some minimal understanding of how Blender works, occasionally do some silly stuff in it.

 ## Works

 I mostly create and improve icons for around-GNOME apps, if app doesn't have a translation I do it, sometimes I help with UI design.

 Currently member of [Nickvision](https://nickvision.org) and [Gradience](https://gradienceteam.github.io) teams as a designer and maintainer respectively.